-GCF and a bidirectional causality from GCF to GDPPC and GDPPC to GCF.
-It is clear from the above that causality runs mostly from the explanatory variables to the dependent variable with the exception of GCF.
-This implies that capital market development policies should concentrate on increasing money supply which will in turn stimulate the value of stock for the overall growth of the Nigeria capital market.
+Based on the first equation which has GGDP as dependent variable, causality was seen from MCAPGDP to GGDP with a probability value of 0.0034.
+This implies that the growth in the economy is dependent on increase in market capitalization.
+The study therefore recommends that capital market development policies should concentrate on increasing money supply which will in turn stimulate market capitalization and overall growth of the Nigeria capital market.
 It can also be inferred from the above result that capital market indicators if promoted consciously by policies can stimulate each other.
-This view is supported by the unidirectional causality stated above.
+This view is supported by the unidirectional causality among variables in the study (see Appendix 1).